kevinxu48/Data-410-Project-4/index.md

 - Lower memory usage than other boosters like XGBoost, since it allocates continuous values to discrete bins
 ### Disadvantages
 - LightGBM splits the tree leaf-wise, which can lead to overfitting since it produces more complex trees than those produced by other boosting algorithms such as XGBoost. (this can be reduced by tuning the max_depth parameter)
+- The overfitting problem most commonly occurs when using small datasets, so it generally should only be used for medium/large datasets.
 - There are a lot of hyperparameters that require tuning in order to achieve better scores and higher accuracies
 ## Hyperparameter Tuning
 To tune the LightGBM hyperparameters, normally we would use a library such as Optuna, which contains various optimizers for hyperparameter tuning, but this requires a lot of coding and a long run time to obtain the optimal hyperparameters.
 Instead, we will use the Hyperopt library, which requires less coding and has a faster run time.